Study the Language of Public Health

 UVM’s online Certificate of Graduate Study in Epidemiology introduces students to the foundations and language of public health through the study of epidemiology.

-Leading the Way to Public Health Education
+Leading the Way in Public Health Education

-The focus of this program is on providing students with a framework for problem solving and critical thinking in analyzing disease and health-related conditions within a given population and includes disease outbreak investigation, prevention, and control; and applied research methods in public health.
+The focus of this program is on providing students with a framework for problem solving and critical thinking in analyzing disease and health-related conditions within a given population, and includes disease outbreak investigation, prevention and control, and applied research methods in public health.

-Our program teaches you to:
+Our program teaches you to

 - Define a population, especially in terms of disease risk

 - Describe the different ways to express disease frequency in a given population

 - Apply basic concepts of probability, random variation, and commonly used statistical distributions in data analysis

 - Understand the methods used in public health surveillance and disease outbreak investigation

 - Evaluate, promote, and improve health across populations